KatherineMichel/creating-a-steakhouse-website-using-wordpress/design/homepage-mockup-design-variations.md

-# Mockup Design Variations
+# Homepage Mockup Design Variations

-While choosing what I believe to be the optimal design, I came up with a number of variations, at the request of the client.
+While choosing what I believe to be the optimal homepage design, I came up with a number of variations, at the request of the client.
 Frankly, I think all of these options are beautiful, and choosing one is difficult!
 Though I believe the black color theme is most fitting for the steakhouse, the white color theme offers a brighter option.
 One compromise would be to occasionally change the color theme or layout, for instance, by season.<br>

 For the boxed version only, the layout is different on a large desktop than on a small desktop.
 However, users are more likely to view the website on mobile, laptop and small desktop.<br>